denjhang/MegaGRRL-Desktop-Mini-USB/README.md

 # MegaGRRL-Desktop-Mini-USB
  I have been using the desktop version of MegaGRRL for 4 years.
 As my PCB drawing skills improve, I have the confidence to realize all my ideas and changes.
 This version is based on the Type-C version and includes a lot of practical modifications.
+## Improvements of Type-C version motherboard:
+1. Use CH340C to replace CH340G to save crystal
+2. Use 2SC1815 to replace diode to get full CH340 serial port function (SPFM Lite compatibility)
+3. PCA9634D is difficult to buy, replaced with PCA9634PW.
+4. Use Type-C to replace USB-B.
  ## Improvement Details
 1. Delete the 7805, 78M33, and other antique LDO step-down chips, as well as the huge heat sink, which are inefficient and generate a lot of heat.
 I used a newly designed SPFM Lite power supply circuit to replace it.
 2. Use an isolated voltage regulator module such as IB0905/0505S to achieve step-down/regulation, so the PCB currently supports 5V or 9V input, depending on the model of the voltage regulator module.
 B0905/0505 can be easily obtained on AliExpress.
 These voltage regulator modules work well on SPFM Lite, with very little power supply noise, which can further improve the sound quality.